HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gifts.md

 # Trivia

 - Gifts were supposed to be added during the 2023 winter event but weren't finished on time.
-- Gifts were designed by Platonthek and 1092384.

 # History